-Survey of villages in submergence zone Complete for all items in the State Identification of cultural sites Complete for all items in the State Collection of data and documentation of sites Complete Selection of appropriate sites Complete Action Plan Complete
+Survey of villages in Complete for all submergence zone items in the State Identification Complete for of cultural all items sites in the

+State Collection of data and documentation of sites Complete Selection of appropriate Complete Sites Action Plan Complete

 It was further submitted on behalf of respondents that no centrally or state protected cultural sites were located in the submergence area of the project.
 In Gujarat, the Department of Archaeology concluded that the temples of Shoolpaneshwar and Hampheshwar were important monuments and should be moved to a higher level.
 Sites were selected for constructing new Shoolpaneshwar and Hampheshwar temples in consultation with temple trustees.
-Shoolpaneshwar had been relocated and reconstructed near Gora, about 15 km downstream from the present location.
-Hampheshwar was also constructed at higher ground in consultation with the temple trustees and pranpratistha also planned on 22 and 24 April 2000 i.e. before the temple was submerged.
+Shoolpaneshwar had been relocated and reconstructured near Gora, about 15 Km downstream from the present location.
+Hampheshwar was also constructed at higher ground in consultation with the temple trustees and pranpratistha was also planned on 22nd to 24th April, 2000 i.e. before the temple was submerged.